-Helium 10 gets every bit of its powerful information straight from Amazon itself, providing the most accurate picture of your product niche.
+Helium 10 derives its powerful data estimations from Amazon trends, providing the most accurate picture of your product niche.
 Powerful tools like Black Box, Xray, Magnet, Cerebro, and those in the Helium 10 Chrome extension all rely upon the best estimated data so you can create your Amazon SEO plan efficiently.

 Have any more questions about Amazon SEO?
 Let us know in the comments below!